Capgemini/powerapps-specflow-bindings/README.md

 Given I have created "a record"
 ```

-It will look for a JSON file in the _Data_ folder.
+It will look for a JSON file in the _data_ folder.
 You must ensure that these files are copying to the build output directory.
 You do not need to include the .json extension when writing the step (the example above would look for _'a record.json'_).

 The JSON is the same as expected by WebAPI when creating records via a [deep insert](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/webapi/create-entity-web-api#create-related-entities-in-one-operation).
 The example below will create the following -